 You, the artist, is separated from your work.
 You are not your work.
 You cannot take the work personal.
 What does this mean?
-It means that any feedback or critique directed at your art is not directed at you even if it may feel like that at times.
+It means that any feedback or critique directed at your art is not directed at you, even if it may feel like that.

-Critique in other words is another person’s perspective on the art that you made.
+Critique is another person’s perspective on the art that you made.
 Critique is as far from fact as you can come.
 It is subjective.
-An opinion and it should be filtered.
+An opinion, and it should be filtered.

-To deal with critique I have made it a habit to always agree to some of the critique and disagree on some.
+To deal with critique, I have made it a habit to always agree to some critique and disagree on some.
 Whatever the person critiquing is saying.
 After all, you made the art the way you made it for a reason.
-Therefore, there must be things in there that you feel is good.
+Therefore, there must be things in there that you feel are good.
 Trust yourself in that.

-On the other hand, you don’t have a whole picture.
+You don’t have a complete picture.
 Not every human on earth together would have a complete image.
 But adding someone else’s perspective will add to your perspective.
 Giving you a view, you may not have seen before.
 Mix it up with your own thoughts instead of replacing it all together.

 Over to the second point, making a representation.